Princess-of-Sleeping/PSV-PUP-Extractor/README.md

 ## 1.1
 \+ While extracting, press and hold Start button to abort extraction
 \+ Show number of extracted files

+## 1.2

+\+ When a game card is detected, update data existing in the game card is extracted

 ## How to use